+Opinion

-Opinion I have audited the accompanying performance statement of Colac Otway Shire Counci (the council) which comprises the: description of municipality for the year ended 30 June 2022 sustainable capacity indicators for the year ended 30 June 2022 service performance indicators for the year ended 30 June 2022 • financial performance indicators for the year ended 30 June 2022 other information and • certification of the performance statement.
+I have audited the accompanying performance statement of Colac Otway Shire Council (the council) which comprises the:

+- description of municipality for the year ended 30 June 2022 - sustainable capacity indicators for the year ended 30 June 2022 - service performance indicators for the year ended 30 June 2022 - financial performance indicators for the year ended 30 June 2022 - other information and - certification of the performance statement.

 In my opinion, the performance statement of Colac Otway Shire Council in respect of the year ended 30 June 2022 presents fairly, in all material respects, in accordance with the performance reporting requirements of Part 4 of the Local Government Act 2020 and Local Government (Planning and Reporting) Regulations 2020.

-Basis for Opinion I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Standards on Assurance Engagements.
+Basis for Opinion

+I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Standards on Assurance Engagements.
 I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the performance statement section of my report.

-My independence is established by the Constitution Act 1975 .
+My independence is established by the Constitution Act 1975.
 My staff and I are independent of the council in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the performance statement in Victoria.
 My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.

 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.
-Councillors' responsibilities The Councillors are responsible for the preparation and fair presentation of the performance statement in accordance with the performance reporting requirements for the performance of the Local Government Act 2020 and the Local Government (Planning and Reporting) Regulations 2020 and for such internal control as the Councillors determines is statement necessary to enable the preparation and fair presentation of a performance statement that is free from material misstatement, whether due to fraud or error.

-Level 31 / 35 Collins Street, Melbourne Vic 3000 T 03 8601 7000 enquiries@audit.vic.gov.au www.audit.vic.gov.au

-Auditor's responsibilities for the audit of the performance statement
+Councillors' responsibilities for the performance statement